Bigmouth0910/flutter_study/README.md

+# I feel uncomfortable here in Upwork.
-# How about taking on Skype?
+How about taking on Skype?
 My skype name:
 # live:.cid.289d8183f491ca00